xmliszt/easy-next/README.md

 ## Remove Search Engine Optimization (SEO)

 The project is automatically configured with sample SEO approach.
 You can find the details in `app/layout.tsx`, where you see the `export const metadata: Metadata = {...}` is being defined.
-If you wish to remove SEO, simply remove the entire metdata block.
-For more information about metdata in Next13, check out: https://nextjs.org/docs/app/building-your-application/optimizing/metadata
+If you wish to remove SEO, simply remove the entire metadata block.
+For more information about metadata in Next13, check out: https://nextjs.org/docs/app/building-your-application/optimizing/metadata

 ## Remove Progressive Web App (PWA)

-The project is by default boostrapped with PWA using `next-pwa`.
+The project is by default bootstrapped with PWA using `next-pwa`.
 If you wish to remove PWA, you can follow the below steps:

 1. Go to `next.config.js` in root directory, remove anything related to PWA, namely `withPWA` and change `module.exports = withPWA(nextConfig);` into `module.exports = nextConfig;`
 2. Go to `public/` and remove `manifest.json`